Manage the expiration of points in your loyalty program with Synerise

 Summary

-The article discusses process dedicated for situations where every event with received points should have its own configurable expiration time, consistent for each event type.
-A significant simplification from this configuration is the ability to constantly monitor and communicate to customers about their point balance, given that this number is updated daily.
-Gradual information about the decrease in loyalty program points encourages active participation.
-This approach is more motivating than providing information about point expiration just once a year, which can be demotivating for users.
+The article discusses a process designed for situations where each event involving received points has its own configurable expiration time, consistent with the event type.
+A key benefit of this setup is the ability to continuously monitor and communicate with customers about their point balance, as it is updated daily.
+Providing gradual updates about point reductions encourages more active participation in the loyalty program.
+This approach is more motivating than notifying users about point expiration just once a year, which can be discouraging.